SAP/openui5-docs/docs/Configuration_of_the_OpenUI5_Runtime_91f08de.md

 ### Available Configuration Options

 UI5 supports 7 different possibilities to provide values for the available configuration parameters.
-Options 2 to 5 are technically equivalent, however at runtime they will be evaluated in the order given below.
+Options 2 to 5 require you to provide them **before** the application boots up \(in pre-boot\).
+They are technically equivalent, however at runtime they will be evaluated in the order given below.
 The list below is therefore sorted in ascending order of precedence:

 1. Effective framework default values
 2. Server-wide defaults, read from `sap-ui-config.json`

     This option is activated by setting `window["sap-ui-config"]` to an arbitrary string value.

-3. Properties of the Global Configuration Object `window["sap-ui-config"]`
+3. Properties of the global configuration object `window["sap-ui-config"]`
 4. A configuration string in the `data-sap-ui-config` attribute of the bootstrap tag
 5. Individual `data-sap-ui-xyz` attributes of the bootstrap tag
 6. URL parameters